Bar association: Voluntary bar associations

 Although the names may be confusing, a voluntary bar association is a private organization of lawyers and often other legal professionals.
 These associations focus on issues including social, educational, and lobbying functions.
 In states where the functions of the disciplinary bar entity is separate from the statewide voluntary bar association, the voluntary association does not, however, formally regulate the practice of law, admit lawyers to practice or discipline lawyers for ethical violations.
 For example, the "State Bar of California" is the mandatory, regulatory agency whereas the California Lawyers Association is a voluntary educational and networking group.
 A statewide voluntary bar association exists in every state that has no mandatory or integrated bar association.

 In addition to state-wide organizations, there are many voluntary bar associations organized by city, county, or other affiliate community.
 Such associations are often focused on common professional interests (such as bankruptcy lawyers or in-house counsel) or common ethnic interests (such as gender, race, religion, or national heritage), such as the Hispanic National Bar Association or Los Angeles County Bar Association.

 Such associations often advocate for law reform and provide information in bar journals, pro bono services or a lawyer referral service to the general public.
 In 2017, the California State Legislature split off the education, lobbying, and young lawyers sections of that state's Bar in order to create the voluntary California Lawyers Association.
 This split was done to finalize the rationale and holding of a 1990 ruling which prohibited the required bar registration fees from being used for political purposes, relying on the First Amendment of the U.S. Constitution.

-As all attorney regulation is performed on the state level. there is no mandatory federal bar association.
+All attorney regulation is performed on the state level (while federal courts also regulate the attorneys that appear before them, those attorneys generally must be already qualified by the states).
+There is no mandatory federal bar association.
 The Federal Bar Association is a private, voluntary group.

 There are also a number of subject-specific private associations, which are not denominated as bar associations by name but which serve similar functions in terms of providing their members with useful publications, networking opportunities, and continuing legal education.
 The largest association of defense counsel is the Defense Research Institute, which describes itself as "The Voice of the Defense Bar", while the largest association of plaintiffs' counsel is the American Association for Justice (formerly the Association of Trial Lawyers of America).
 The American Bar Association (ABA) is the largest voluntary bar association in the United States with members from both defense, plaintiff, civil, criminal and other specialities.
 The National Lawyers Guild (NLG) is an association of progressive attorneys and legal workers, founded as the first national association for lawyers whose membership was open to all races and religions.

 Most American law schools have a student bar association, which is a student organization that fulfills various functions, including sometimes serving as the student government.